 Figure 10.2 shows an additional project called demo dashboards, which was added to hold the reports which are being published.

-You can accept the name assigned to the workbook when it was created in tableau desktop or you can choose to define a new name that will appear in tableau server when the workbook is published.
+You can accept the name assigned to the workbook when it was created on the tableau desktop or you can choose to define a new name that will appear in the tableau server when the workbook is published.
 You can define new workbook names using the name field seen in figure 10.2

 Tagging published workbooks are optional, but it provides another way to search for reports.
 They can be advantageous if you publish a large number of reports.
 Enter each tag separated by a comma or space.
 If the tag you are entering contains a space, surround the tag by using quotation marks (e.g., “production benchmarks”).

 These are authorized to optionally add, edit, or remove permissions for all users, groups, or individual users through the view permissions tool.
 When editing permissions, another dialogue box opens, which looks like the one shown in figure 10.3.
 This box allows you to edit permission types for different roles (viewer, interactor, editor, or custom).

 Figure 10.3 Adding and editing users and permissions

 Appearing at the bottom of the publishing dialog box is more optional selections, that restrict the appearance of what is being published.

 Checking the shows sheets as the tabs option will generate tabs when the report is published to the tableau server hence facilitating navigation between worksheets and dashboards in the published workbook.
 The show selections option allows selections you’ve made on a worksheet or dashboard to persist when the workbook is published to the server and will be displayed to users who are consuming the workbook.